 Host a screening of Martin Scorsese’s 1993 film adaptation starring Michelle Pfeiffer as Countess Ellen Olenska, Daniel Day-Lewis as Newland Archer, and Winona Ryder as May Welland Archer.
 Ryder won a Golden Globe Award for her performance, and the film won an Academy Award for costume design.

-June 21: The Age of Innocence in Conversation with Arielle Zibrak and Sarah Blackwood
+100 Years of Innocence: A Conversation with Arielle Zibrak and Sarah Blackwood

 Recent & Upcoming Publications by Wharton Scholars

 Please check back often as we continue to add more centennial news and events.
 Media inquires looking for additional information please contact: